migamjulian/academic-evah/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
+  course = "MBiomed"
-  course = "Master in Biomedical Science (MBiomed)" institution = "Faculty of Medicine, University of Indonesia" year = 2011
+  institution = "Faculty of Medicine, University of Indonesia" year = 2011

 [[education.courses]]
-  course = "BSc in Biology"
+  course = "BSc"
-  institution = "Bandung Institute of Technology" year = 2009
+  institution = "Biology, Bandung Institute of Technology" year = 2009

 +++